micro-manager/mmCoreAndDevices/DeviceAdapters/PyDevice/README.md

 When creating a PyDevice object, the `PythonEnvironment` variable may be used to specify the path to the virtual environment that should be used.
 It should point to a folder that has a `pyvenv.cfg` file, which is the configuration file that is part of a Python virtual environment.
 For example, Poetry stores the virtual environments in `C:\Users\{username}\AppData\Local\pypoetry\Cache\virtualenvs\{virtual-environment-name}\Lib\site-packages`.

-To facilitate the use of virtual environments, the `ModulePath` property can be set to `(auto)` (the default value).
+To facilitate the use of virtual environments, the `PythonEnvironment` property is set to `(auto)` by default.
 In this case, PyDevice will look in the parent folders of the loaded script for a `venv` or `.venv` directory.
 If this directory is found and contains a `pyvenv.cfg` file, this virtual environment is used for running the Python code in the device script.

 If no virtual environment is found, the base Python installation of the system is used.
 To locate this install, first the `PYTHONHOME` environment variable is checked, and if that is not set, the system path is searched for the `python3.dll` file.
 Although using the system-wide Python installation can be convenient, it may lead to conflicts with other packages that are installed in the base Python installation.
 Therefore, it is recommended to use a virtual environment.